zapier/visual-builder/docs/_docs/transfer.md

 - A user has new email campaign software and they want to load all the leads from their CRM into it.
 - A user ran a survey, but didn't build a Zap ahead of time to move those responses to their email marketing tool.
 They can use Transfer to reach back and pull those responses into their software of choice.
 - A user wants to choose specific leads that previously ran through a Zap, and send them to a different tool.
+- A user has a one-off data migration where the source has a paginated API endpoint and the destination has a Zapier integration

 ## How Transfer Works